OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 In order to authenticate with the Manager application, a new user needs to be defined in the `/etc/tomcat9/tomcat-users.xml` file.
 I’ll call this user `tomcat` with the password `Password01!`, and it will belong to the `manager-script` and `manager-gui` roles.

-The `manager-script` role grants access to the Manager API, while the `manager-gui` role grants access to the Manager web console.
+The `manager-script` role grants access to the Manager API, and the `manager-gui` role grants access to the Manager web console.

 Here is a copy of the `/etc/tomcat9/tomcat-users.xml` file with the `tomcat` user defined: